lambdaclass/cairo-vm_in_go/README.md

 *ValidationRule*

-This will represent our builtin's validation rules, they take a memory address, a referenece to the memory, and return a list of validated addresses, for most builtins, these list will contain the address it received if the validation was succesful, but some builtins may return additional addresses.
+This will represent our builtin's validation rules, they take a memory address and a referenece to the memory, and return a list of validated addresses, for most builtins, this list will contain the address it received if the validation was succesful, but some builtins may return additional addresses.

 ```go
 // A function that validates a memory address and returns a list of validated addresses